CBert2022/react-weather-app/README.md

 # React Weather App

-## Work in progress, next steps:
-- Promise for 2.
-API call
-- Spinner

 ## Requirements
 A simple Weather App where the User can enter a name of a City and will see depending on information from OpenWeather: